opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 </Package>
 ```

-**Note**: A package that references an OpenTAP assembly version 9 is compatible with any OpenTAP version 9.y, but not compatible with an earlier OpenTAP version 8 or a future OpenTAP version 10.
+**Note**: A package that references an OpenTAP assembly version 9 is compatible with any OpenTAP version 9.y, but not compatible with version 8 or earlier or a future version 10.
 The PackageManager checks version compatibility before installing packages.

 ## Packaging Configuration File
-When creating a OpenTAP Package the configuration is specified using an xml file (typically called package.xml).
+When creating a package the configuration is specified using an XML file (typically called package.xml).

 The configuration file supports optional attributes: